genetics-statistics/gemma-wrapper/README.md

-gemma-wrapper computes the unique HASH value over the command line switches passed into GEMMA as well as the contents of the files passed in (here the genotype and phenotype files).
+gemma-wrapper computes the unique HASH value over the command line switches passed into GEMMA as well as the contents of the files passed in (here the genotype and phenotype files - actually it ignores the phenotype with K because GEMMA always computes the same K).

 You can also get JSON output on STDOUT by providing the --json switch